sbamboo/FoodMenuProject/README.md

 ## Functionaliy
 ### API
 1. The dishes for a week are randomised using a seed `<year>;<week>`, which generates 7 entries.
-2. If a red-day or weekday filter was applied we filter out those.
+2. If a holiday or weekday filter was applied we filter out those.
 3. If a day was requested we retrieve the day, if an entire year we return a list of all, else we return the week.
 ### Docs
 For the docs site `/docs/index.php` takes an optional url-param `?ver=` then renders `/docs/{ver}.md`, if no version is given it defaults to the latest.